m0xsec/dailybytes/content/posts/arch/index.md

 My system has multiple hard drives.
 In this case, I am going to install Arch on one of the 1TB NVME SSDs, `nvme1n1`.

-Now to create the system partitions, lets start with the EFI boot partition:
+Now to create the system partitions, let's start with the EFI boot partition:
 ```
 $ gdisk /dev/nvme1n1
 Command (? for help): o